-*- mode: python -*-

 # Sort layer_input based on the above dictionary.

-# outbound nodes of the batch normalization layers so that the model can be built correctly and not duplicate
+# and outbound nodes of the batch normalization layers so that the model can be built correctly and not

-# the non batch normalization layers inbound/outbound nodes.
+# duplicate the non batch normalization layers inbound/outbound nodes.

 current_layer._inbound_nodes = [] # pylint: disable=protected-access

-# Special case for when there is a Lambda opertaion with multiple inputs.
+# Special case for when there is a Lambda operation with multiple inputs.
 For example, z = x + y.

 if isinstance(current_layer, TFOpLambda):